 Blanton said, “drinking poison water can really help you to understand how important clean water is.”

 The fight for clean water in Kentucky is often linked to the issue of mountaintop removal mining (MTR).
 Blanton is a powerful voice against this destructive form of coal mining, which results in the destruction of Appalachian forests when the tops of ancient mountains are shorn off.
 Blanton and other activists are working with Kentuckians for the Commonwealth fight the pollution of streams and towns by the waste from coal processing and the disparity of wealth between coal companies and the rural communities where the mines are located.

-KFTC and twelve other groups from North Carolina, Tennessee, Virginia and West Virginia have joined forces to form Alliance for Appalachia, realizing that together they are a stronger voice against MTR mining.
+KFTC and fourteen other groups from North Carolina, Tennessee, Virginia and West Virginia have joined forces to form Alliance for Appalachia, realizing that together they are a stronger voice against MTR mining.

 Says Blanton of what inspires her relentless work for environmental and economic justice, “I believe that people and the land should be treated with respect.
 I believe that governments should represent all of their citizens to the best of their ability, not just the ones with money and power.”

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.

 AWTT has educational materials and lesson plans that ask students to grapple with truth, justice, and freedom.

 AWTT encourages community engagement programs and exhibits accompanied by public events that stimulate dialogue around citizenship, education, and activism.